Frequently Asked Questions

 Items may be checked out at the Access Services Desk near the front entrance.
 We recently added a new self check out machine to expedite this process.
 Only circulating materials may be checked out.
 Reference books and periodicals cannot leave the building.
 Those eligible to check out materials from the Multimedia department, must do so in the department.

-No, all items must be renewed in-person at the Access Services Desk or online through the "My Library Card" link in the Sprague Library catalog.
+No, all items must be renewed in-person at the Access Services Desk or online through the "My Library Account" link in the Sprague Library catalog or Library Website.

 Documents come in many formats - audio and video cassette, CD ROM, maps, microfiche, and paper.
 Because they come in so many formats, they are located in several areas in the library - Government Documents, Reference, Periodicals, Multimedia Resources, and Circulating Books.
 The location of your document will be listed in the holdings information box in the Sprague Library catalog.
 The documents in the Reference and Circulating Books areas will have Library of Congress classification numbers.
 Those in multimedia formats will have a media number, e.g. Videotape no. 5643.
 Microfiche or documents in the Government Documents area have a SuDocs classification number.
 Ask a reference librarian for assistance with locating government documents.